fengyaoluo/Lambda-Architecture-using-Spark-and-HDFS/README.md

 3. How many people took *Learning Git*?
 4. What is the least common course taken?
 And the most common?

-Answers are in the jupyter notebook.
+Answers are in the jupyter notebook 'project-2-FL'.